tdbm: a simple, high-performance database with nested atomic transactions

 News

-[Jul-07] A review of tdbm and dxstore is underway to decide whether development of one of them should be continued, and what ought to be included in the feature set and what should be left out.
-Any new development will most likely be released under a GPLv2 license with a commercial licensing alternative.
+From time to time, a review of tdbm and dxstore is undertaken to decide whether development of one of them should be resumed, and what ought to be included and discarded from the feature set.
+Any new development will most likely be released under a BSD-style or GPLv2 license, possibly with a commercial licensing alternative.
 Some work has been done on increasing the reliability of tdbm with respect to disk caching.
 Replication has also been studied.
 Are these features that people need?
-If you think a new, alternative dbm-type db would be swell, please drop me a message of encouragement.
+If you think a new, alternative dbm-type db would be swell, please drop me a message of encouragement or suggestions.

 Downloads